From left: Brenda (midwifery student) with Seed Educators Dr. Florence and Dr. Winnie, holding Susan’s baby.

 From the left, Dr. Winnie, mothers-Sharon and Susan, Brenda the midwifery student and Dr. Florence.
 They were visiting Susan’s home.

-According to the recently released Midwifery Accelerator Report, achieving universal coverage of care provided by midwives could avert two-thirds of maternal and newborn deaths, including stillbirths.
-This vision is embodied in Seed Global Health’s mission where together with our partners ensure health workers in training are well trained and skilled to deliver respectful, skilled, and life-saving care to every mother and baby.
+According to the Midwifery Accelerator Report, universal coverage of midwife-delivered care could avert two-thirds of maternal and newborn deaths, including stillbirths.
+That vision is what Seed and our partners are working toward – one midwife, one mother, and one community at a time.

 Connect